-To assist developers however, we have provided below a broad checklist of items that we expect them to have considered before contacting us.
-The list is not exhaustive and must not be considered in isolation from the advice above, but it provides a basic list of key issues.
+To assist developers we have provided a broad checklist of items that we expect them to have considered before contacting us.
+The list is not exhaustive and must not be considered in isolation from the previous advice.
+It provides a basic list of key issues.

 In respect of the cashless technology product or system you are developing, you should be able to fully explain:

-- How exactly you will ensure that consumers are required to have a break from gambling before they are able to access and use new funds?
+- How you will make sure that consumers are required to have a break from gambling before they are able to access and use new funds.

 - What anti-money laundering controls you have considered in designing your solution.
 For example, would a player be able to fund a gambling product via cash and then withdraw funds via an app or digital wallet?

 There are also a variety of harm mitigation and consumer empowerment measures that you should consider.
 You should ask yourself: